 Has anyone ever told you to “just smile” when you’re feeling blue?
-Turns out, that wasn’t as unhelpful advice as you thought.
-Studies show that simply the act of smiling can greatly improve your mood and reduce stress.
+Turns out, that wasn’t as unhelpful as you thought.
+Studies show that the simple act of smiling can greatly improve your mood and reduce stress.
 Better yet, the smile doesn’t even have to be real!
-Meaning you can fake it and still get the same beneficial results.
+This means you can fake it and still get the same beneficial results.
+New research from Pen University reveals just how smiling benefits your career, relationships, and overall well-being.
+Whether it's boosting your confidence during a job interview or helping you build stronger personal connections, a healthy smile has more influence than you might think.
+Want to dive deeper into how your smile could be shaping your future?
+Check out our blog, Is Your Smile Affecting Your Career?, to learn more.

 Stress is connected to fatigue, chronic pain, muscle tension, increased inflammation, a weakened immune system, altered DNA in our cells, shortened telomeres and even chronic diseases like heart disease, cancer, and obesity/diabetes.
 The more stressed out you are, the shorter your life expectancy is and the lower your quality of life.
+One study found that adults who maintained cheerfulness throughout the minor stresses of daily life had lower inflammation levels.
+Genuine laughter also increases breathing while lowering blood pressure and heart rate.

-When you smile, you’re viewed as attractive, reliable, relaxed and sincere.
+When you smile, you’re viewed as attractive, reliable, relaxed, and sincere.
 Seeing a smiling face actually activates your orbitofrontal cortex, the region of your brain that processes sensory rewards.
 This insinuates that when you observe a person smiling, you actually feel rewarded.

+Humans automatically copy the facial expressions of those around them, meaning that smiling is contagious.
+People respond to and evaluate those who smile differently and more positively than those who do not.
+But why is smiling so influential?
+It all comes down to how the physical act of smiling can alter your brain.
 Think of your brain as a field.
-The first time someone drives through a field, they leave tyre marks through the grass.
-If left alone, the field will regrow and return to its natural state.
-But, if that same truck drives through the field every day, several times a day, a path will form – making the truck's journey a little easier each time.
+The first time someone drives through a field, they leave tire marks through the grass.
+The field will regrow and return to its natural state if left alone.
+But if that same truck drives through the field every day, several times a day, a path will form, making the truck's journey a little easier each time.

 Contact Us

 Our team is happy to hear from you!
-Fill out our simple form to schedule your next visit and experience exceptional dental care in Schaumburg.
+Fill Out Our Simple Form to Schedule Your Next Visit and Experience Exceptional Dental Care in Schaumburg.

 Email: office@sdsdentist.com